seanmorris/bit-canvas/README.md

 ## Decoding Sprites

 Right now, the only games supported are the US version of Pokemon Red & Blue.
-To extract the sprites from the
+To extract the sprites from the ROM, simply drag the ROM file into the application, and double click to open it.
+Click the action icon and select RLE.
+Then input the sprite's offset, for example, Charmander's frontsprite is at 220252.

+## Hotkeys

+Be sure the canvas is focused first...

+🠉/🠋 - Move up/down.
+🠈/🠊 - Move Offset left/right.

+Ctrl - Fine movement
+Shift - Coarse movement

 ## Screenshots